Summertime is magical.

-Great thing about these bigger boats?
-You can sleep, eat, potty, and effectively live on them.
+The great thing about these bigger boats?
+You can sleep, eat, poop, and effectively live on them.
 They’re great for long weekends with friends, or if you’re nuts, sailing around the world.

 But I digress… This isn’t a Wikipedia post about all the kinds of boats Cubert got to bop around in over the years.
 Instead, this is a post about why you never need to buy a boat ever, unless you’ve got money to BURN.

-Realize that there’s more to owning a boat that just the purchase price.
-There’s also:
+There’s more to owning a boat than just the purchase price: